Should we begin at the age of three or four, when their curiosity is at its peak?

 How do we encourage their curiosity?

-We ask them what do they think?
-We help them get unstuck if they have trouble finding the correct words.
-We show them research and maybe if they are the right age we show them how to research.
+We ask them what they think and help them get unstuck if they have trouble finding the correct words.
+We show them research, and maybe if they are the right age, we show them how to do research.

-Getting the child to find the right words to ask at this curious age might be a challenge.
-Sometimes, it can be a matter of getting them to speak slowly and carefully, as my next story illustrates.
+It’s essential to realize it is not always easy to get a child to find the right words to ask at this curious age might be challenging.
+As my next story illustrates, sometimes it is a matter of getting them to speak slowly and carefully.

 We had twins in our family, and we still laugh about the day before Valentine’s Day when they were about five.
 I was designated to help these two get their valentines ready for kindergarten.
-I believe both were in speech therapy, as they had their own language.
-My brother insisted that he wanted to send “fatty one.”
-We named every heavy person on the bus, in his class, and in the neighborhood.
-No luck, and he got red in the face and repeated it, over and over, “I want to send fatty one.”
-Finally, we figured it out with the help of the other twin.
-For some reason, he wanted to send thirty-one valentines, so I am sure some of his classmates got more than one from him that year.
+Both were in speech therapy, as they had developed their own language.
+First, my brother insisted he wanted to send “fatty one.”
+We named every heavy person on the bus, his class, and the neighborhood.
+No luck, and he got red in the face and expressively repeated, “I want to send fatty one!”
+Finally, we figured it out with the help of our sister, the other twin.
+For some reason, he wanted to send thirty-one Valentine’s, so I am sure some of his classmates got more than one from him that year.

 Another challenge is teaching young minds listening skills.

-Intently listening will serve them in every area of their lives.
+Equally important is teaching listening intently, a skill that will serve them in every area of their lives.
 Try reading to them while they have their eyes closed.
 Ask them to imagine the scenes and characters and tell you about them.
-This simple exercise should improve listening skills.
-Modeling good listening will, of course, help the most.
+This simple exercise should improve their listening skills.
+Of course, modeling good listening will help the most.
+So, be sure to pay attention and listen when others speak to you.
+Parents who are curious and teachable are the best role models.

 The wisdom of scripture should guide the art of great questions.

-Here are a few Bible stories which you can share with young children.
-There are so many in in the Bible, and the site where these great images came from has many to choose from and they are royalty free along with stories.
-Plus they provide them in many different languages.
+As an illustration, the following few Bible stories show some great questions and some pauses.
+There are so many in the Bible, and the site where I located these images has many to choose from.
+The photos and stories are royalty-free and provided in many different languages.

-These stories show how biblical figures exemplify the power of asking questions.
-Some even convey how to pause to gain wisdom, understanding, and faith before they respond.
+Indeed, these stories show how biblical figures exemplify the power of asking questions.
+Some even pause to gain wisdom, understanding, and faith before responding.
 These stories will continue to guide children on their journeys of discovery.

 What did Moses do when he encountered a burning bush in the wilderness?
-He paused to investigate the strange sight.
+Of Course, he paused to investigate the strange sight, as he was curious.
 As he approached, a voice from the bush spoke to him, revealing itself as God.
 Moses questioned God’s plan to free the Israelites from Egypt.
-Wondering how he, a mere shepherd, could lead his people.
+Moreover, Moses wondered how he, a mere shepherd, could lead his people.
 Despite his doubts, Moses paused to listen to God’s guidance.
 Moses became a great leader who led his people to freedom.
 His willingness to ask questions and seek divine guidance inspires us.
 As we face uncertainty in our journeys.
 (For more, see Exodus 3:1–15)

 Nicodemus was a Pharisee and a member of the Jewish ruling council.
 He approached Jesus in darkness because he didn’t want the other Pharisees to know he had questions.
+He was curious about Jesus and His teachings.
 Nicodemus asked Jesus about the concept of being “born again.”
 Despite his position and knowledge, Nicodemus sought wisdom from Jesus.
 He took time to engage in a deep and meaningful conversation with Jesus.
 And Jesus’ response about spiritual rebirth left Nicodemus with much to think about.
 He had a willingness to ask questions.
 And he took the time to listen in pursuit of spiritual understanding.
 He is a valuable example for seekers of truth.
 (For more, see John 3:1–21)

 Biblical principles align with the importance of teaching how to ask great questions.